mardelmir/DSTools/README.md

 # Data Science Tools

-Test module with useful functions.
-Updates as new use cases arise or new ideas come to mind.
+Test module with a mix of useful functions.
+Currently not sorted, some functions are duplicated, watch out!